gregorybchris/split-plot/README.md

-# My Split
+# Split Plot

-My Split is a webapp that allows track and cross country coaches to easily create split sheets tailored to the their athletes' workouts.
+Split Plot is a webapp that allows track and cross country coaches to easily create split sheets tailored to the their athletes' workouts.